FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/src/Aog.Core/Mesh/README.md

 - **Deterministic tests.** A `TimeProvider` dependency allows unit tests to control time flow when validating TTL and sequencing logic.

-Follow-up tasks (NX-227 and beyond) will add diagnostics, ACL enforcement and the RadioBridge transport adapters that push these publications out to hardware links.
+NX-228 adds the RadioBridge transport stack which handles framing, acknowledgements, compression and retry scheduling for low-bandwidth links.
+Follow-up tasks (NX-227 and beyond) will layer additional diagnostics, ACL enforcement and hardware adapters that push these publications out to radio devices.